 Evidence from stomach contents and habitat associations suggests that Western Arctic bowhead whales feed on concentrations of zooplankton throughout their range.
-Likely or confirmed feeding areas include Amundsen Gulf and the eastern Beaufort Sea; the central and western Beaufort Sea; the Chukchi shelf break, especially Herald Valley and the Central Channel; and the coast of Chukotka between Wrangel Island and Bering Strait (Lowry et al. 2004; Ashjian et al. 2010; Clarke and Ferguson 2010; Quakenbush et al. 2010a, 2010b; Okkonen et al. 2011; Fish et al. 2013; Citta et al. 2015, 2018; Clarke et al. 2017; Harwood et al. 2017).
+Likely or confirmed feeding areas include Amundsen Gulf and the eastern Beaufort Sea; the central and western Beaufort Sea; the Chukchi shelf break, especially Herald Valley and the Central Channel; and the coast of Chukotka between Wrangel Island and Bering Strait (Lowry et al. 2004; Ashjian et al. 2010; Clarke and Ferguson 2010; Quakenbush et al. 2010a, 2010b; Okkonen et al. 2011; Fish et al. 2013; Citta et al. 2015, 2018; Clarke et al. 2017; Harwood et al. 2017; Olnes et al. 2020).
 Citta et al. (2015) identified six core use areas for Western Arctic bowhead whales based on bowhead whale satellite telemetry, oceanography, sea ice, and winds.
-During spring in the Cape Bathurst polyna, whales are found in water <75 m deep where calanoid copepods are ascending after diapause.
+During spring in the Cape Bathurst polyna, whales are found in water <75 m deep where calanoid copepods ascend after diapause.
 In summer and into fall, bowhead whales inhabit shelf waters in the Beaufort Sea, including the Tuktoyaktuk shelf and areas farther west, where episodic wind-driven upwelling and high river discharge results in high densities of zooplankton (Citta et al. 2015, Harwood et al. 2017, Okkonen et al. 2018, Clarke et al. 2018b).
 During summer and fall, Western Arctic bowhead whales may congregate on the shallow shelf east of Point Barrow, where variable wind dynamics promote large aggregations of zooplankton onto the shelf (Ashjian et al. 2010, Okkonen et al. 2011, Citta et al. 2015).
 In winter, dive behavior suggests that bowhead whales feed in shelf waters of the Bering Sea, from Bering Strait south through Anadyr Strait, and near the seafloor in the Gulf of Anadyr (Citta et al. 2012, 2015).
 Of four bowhead whales harvested in November (two in 2012) and December (two in 2010) near St. Lawrence Island, in the northern Bering Sea, three had been feeding (Sheffield and George 2013).
 Results from mercury and stable isotope analysis are consistent with year-round foraging and seasonal migration of bowhead whales (Pomerleau et al. 2018).

-Clarke et al. (2015) evaluated biologically important areas (BIAs) for bowhead whales in the U.S. Arctic region and identified nine BIAs based on satellite telemetry and aerial survey data.
-The four reproductive BIAs encompass areas where the majority of bowhead whales identified as calves were observed each season.
-The three feeding BIAs were located in the western Beaufort Sea.
+Clarke et al. (2015) identified nine important areas for bowhead whales in the U.S. Arctic based on aerial survey data and satellite telemetry.
+Four are reproductive areas where the majority of bowhead whales identified as calves were observed each season.
+Three are feeding areas located in the western Beaufort Sea.
 In most years, the krill trap area (Ashjian et al. 2010) from Smith Bay to Point Barrow is the most consistent feeding area for bowhead whales from August to October (Clarke et al. 2015).
 In other areas of the western Beaufort Sea, bowhead whales may feed in ephemeral prey patches on the continental shelf, out to approximately the 50 m isobath, in September and October.
-These ephemeral foraging areas are also evident in satellite telemetry data (Quakenbush and Citta 2019).
+These ephemeral foraging areas are also evident in satellite telemetry data (Quakenbush and Citta 2019, Olnes et al. 2020).